csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 # Advance feature & Performance considerations

 - Memory accesses:
-   - data resides in the GPU memory; maximum performance is achieved when reading/writing is done in continuous manner
+   - data resides in the GPU memory; maximum performance is achieved when reading/writing is done in continuous blocks
    - very fast on-chip memory can be used as a user programmable cache
 - *Unified Virtual Addressing* provides unified view for all memory
 - Asynchronous calls can be used to overlap transfers and computations.